locationtech/geomesa/docs/user/convert/premade/gdelt.rst

-GDELT Event Database periodically scans news articles and uses natural language processing to identify "the people, locations, organizations, counts, themes, sources, emotions, counts, quotes and events driving our global society every second of every day."
+GDELT Event Database periodically scans news articles and uses natural language processing to identify "the people, locations, organizations, counts, themes, sources, emotions, quotes and events driving our global society every second of every day."

 GDELT data is updated each morning at 6am.
-The ingester has last been tested on May 23rd 2016's dataset.

-This readme describes the full process from original source data to GeoMesa ingest.

 Getting GDELT data
 ------------------